-Howard University 24. is committed providing access to and reasonable accommodations to persons with documented disabilities in accordance with the Americans with Disabilities Act of 1990, Section 405 of the Rehabilitation Act of 1973, and other pertinent federal, state, and local disability and anti-discrimination laws.
-Students must self-identify in writing with the Office of the Dean of Special Student Services in order to be eligible to receive any accommodation.
-The Office of the Dean of Special Student Services will then provide an accommodation letter to the student regarding reasonable accommodations.
-The student, in turn, will present this document to the faculty member, who will provide those reasonable accommodations as deemed necessary by the Office of Special Student Services.
+24. Howard University is committed to providing access and reasonable accommodations to persons with documented disabilities in accordance with the Americans with Disabilities Act of 1990, Section 405 of the Rehabilitation Act of 1973, and other pertinent federal, state, and local disability and anti-discrimination laws.
+Students must self-identify in writing with the Office of the Dean of Student Services in order to be eligible to receive any accommodation.
+The Office of the Dean of Student Services will then provide an accommodation letter to the student regarding reasonable accommodations.
+The student, in turn, will present this document to the faculty member, who will provide those reasonable accommodations as deemed necessary by the Office of Student Services.